hladik-dan/CryptoStalker/README.md

 CryptoStalker can track balances of your wallets.

 Supported Cryptocurrencies
-- BTC, ETH, LTC, XLM
+- BTC, ETH, LTC, XLM, XRP

 ## Download
 CryptoStalker can be downloaded from [**Releases**](https://github.com/hladik-dan/CryptoStalker/releases) section.